kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ## Goals

-- Define a mechanic to merge multiple Gateways (logically)
+- Define a mechanism to merge multiple Gateways (logically)
 - Define a set of acceptable properties that can be merged and their semantics

 ## Non-Goals